There are 5 major assignments in HIS 3310:

 2. Readings Choice

-Each week, you will have about 20-45 minutes of readings, mostly; some “readings” are videos or podcasts.
+Each week, you will have about 20-45 minutes of readings on average.
+Some “readings” are videos or podcasts.
 In fact, you should be able to read for about 30 minutes and spend another 10-15 minutes jotting down some notes.
 In other words, don’t read word-for-word.
 Learn how to quickly scan for the topic, argument, evidence or sources, and conclusion.

-The key to this assignment is to analyze the readings by: a) introducing the article and author; b) providing some historical context; c) evaluating the arguments presented by the authors, and d) speaking to the major themes related to the week’s readings topic.
+The key to this assignment is to analyze the readings as a whole as they relate to the theme for the week.
 Your submissions should NOT be structured as an article-by-article, point-by-point summary.

 3. Book Club

-Students will select (or be assigned) one of the three common reads, or course textbooks: Futbolera, Raceball, and Soccer in Ciudad Juárez.
-By March 2 (Week 07), students will submit an early reaction blog post.
-This blog post should be between 350-400 words capturing your reaction to the Introduction and first chapter(s) of your book.
+Students will select one of the four book club selections.
+By Feb 29 (Week 07), students will submit an early reaction blog post.
+This blog post should be between 350-400 words capturing your reaction to the Introduction and first two chapters of your book.
 What stands out?
 What questions arise?
 What is the historical context?
 What are the author’s goals and methodologies? etc.

 A few weeks later, after you finish reading the book, you will provide an overall analysis of the entire book.
-Students will select a digital-platform tool that can help you create a multimedia poster, graphic organizer, Prezi, Sutori or other hierarchal storymap, vlog, etc.
+Students will follow a formal book review style (example).
+Save your final book review as a PDF before posting it on the website.

-In your overall analysis, you will want to mirror professional book reviews.
-Ex: provide a brief background of the topic, a condensed summary of how well the book engages with the topic, an explanation of the authors’ main argument, particular critiques of the book (what worked well, where did the book fall flat or seem confusing), and a final assessment of the merits of the book and its potential audience.
+In your book review: provide a brief background of the topic, a condensed summary of how well the book engages with the topic, an explanation of the authors’ main argument, particular critiques of the book (what worked well, where did the book fall flat or seem confusing), and a final assessment of the merits of the book and its potential audience.

 4. Individual Research Project